 Remember to add an ID tag to your luggage and the Royal Caribbean luggage tags.
 I like to use plastic covers to protect the printed bag tags, which can be found on Amazon here.
 You'll need to print these tags at home before you leave.

-As you pack, you'll want to review Royal Caribbean's list of prohibited items while on board.
-If you pack any of these items, they will be held for you at the cruise port to pick up after your cruise is complete.
+As you pack, review Royal Caribbean's list of prohibited items while on board.
+If you pack any of these items, they will be held for you at the cruise port for pickup after your cruise is complete.

-If you arrive the night before your cruise, you may want to separate your pajamas and the clothes you are going to wear on embarkation day.
+If you arrive the night before your cruise, you may want to separate your pajamas from the clothes you will wear on embarkation day.
 That way, you won't have to dig through your packed luggage to get to the things you need.

 Arrive the Night Before Your Royal Caribbean Cruise

-Speaking of which, I highly recommend that you arrive the night before your cruise if you are going to fly.
+Speaking of which, I highly recommend you arrive the night before your cruise if you're flying.
 Flight delays and cancellations are always a risk, and staying overnight can help you avoid those risks.

 We also had lost luggage when flying in for a cruise, and it took us until the next day to retrieve it.
 Flying early can help if you have these issues.